AdobeDocs/commerce-webapi/src/pages/rest/bulk-endpoints.md

 ## Responses

 The response contains an array that indicates whether the call successfully added each request to the message queue.
-Although the duplicated request to create a customer will fail, Magento added it to the message queue successfully.
+Although the duplicated request to create a customer will fail, Commerce added it to the message queue successfully.

 ```json
 {